ronancpl/MapleQuestAdvisor/README.md

 # MapleQuestAdvisor
- A road guide tool for cruising quests in good ol' MapleStory
+ A road planning tool for cruising quests in MapleStory

 ## Head developer: Ronan C. P. Lana

-This tool has a solemn objective to trace a quest trajectory for a given player at any point in mapling.
+This tool investigates and traces a quest trajectory for a given player at any point in mapling.
 Expected inputs range from environment rates, to current player level and completed quests.

 ### Development information